Non-Monogamous & Neurodivergent Christmas

 I hope this has been helpful for you.
 Get in touch if you’re interested in getting support from me about your eczema.

 Are you a counsellor or therapist who is interested in knowing more about working with eczema?
-I have an introductory guide e-book available here!
-You can get 10% discount in August by signing up to my therapist mailing list, which will also have updates on my upcoming course about working with eczema.
+I have an introductory guide e-book available here.
+I also offer consultation sessions around working with eczema.